handsomeshao11/PHAS0077_code_repo/README.md

 Or you can change the lime_plot file to interpret a new instance, the instructions of changing was commented in the file.
 The Lime program is only for LSTM currently.
 ## data generating and training
 In the TwoD_script file, you can choose to using the current data, and train the model.
-Make sure you put the 1D_data.list and sim_arguments.list in the  PHAS0077_code_repo folder.
+Make sure you put the data.list in the  PHAS0077_code_repo folder.
 Or you could generate new 2D data and run 2D Machine learning program.
 The instruction of choice was commented in the code.
 Then you can run with

 `python .\TwoD_script.py`.